DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 # Contributing to Logicytics

+Before changing a legacy alias, configuration migration, CODE evidence import, or MOD adapter, read [MIGRATION.md](MIGRATION.md).
+Compatibility bridges must remain bounded translations into the canonical v4 request and artifact model;
+do not add a second execution or output path.

 Looking to contribute something to Logicytics? **Here's how you can help.**

 Please take a moment to review this document to make the contribution